®

 Technical training

-Speaking of training, and actually linked to the above issue, Japanese companies for the most part give mere lip service to technical training, expending resources at middling levels only after good sales years, and not at all otherwise.
+Speaking of training, Japanese companies for the most part give mere lip service to technical training, expending resources at middling levels only after good sales years, and not at all otherwise.
 During the 2008-2010 recession for example Honda stopped training altogether, Kawasaki temporarily brought video production in-house at a ridiculously-slashed budget, and Suzuki went bankrupt.
 (Yes, bankrupt.
-The U.S distributor had to reorganize, changed their name, and reestablished all Suzuki dealers.)
+The U.S distributor had to reorganize, changed their name, and reestablished all its dealers.)
 The Japanese by and large are just not committed to training.
 However, it should be noted that Yamaha stands out as the most consistent and most dedicated to training of the Big Four, and Harley-Davidson among the Big Five.

 Big Four new bike prep

 A very peculiar situation exists regarding new bike prep at Big Four dealerships.
-Assembly and prep out of the crate is regarded by law as actually a part of-- pthe last part, but still a part-- of vehicle manufacture.
+Assembly and prep out of the crate is regarded by law as actually a part of vehicle manufacture.
 Thus it is high liability exposure to the manufacturer, and is therefore accompanied by all sorts of legal paperwork and official admonishments by the manufacturer.
 And yet, assembly and prep is nowhere given more short shrift than among Big Four manufacturers and dealers.
-They can hardly be bothered with doing it right; it inevitably is relegated to the least experienced individual in the dealership, is renumerated (to the dealer) the least by the manufacturer, and is generally taken the least seriously of all that goes on in the dealership, leading to safety issues, more customer dissatisfaction, and in fact more customer complaints about the new bike purchase experience than about any other single thing, by a ratio of at least five to one, as documented by the companies' own CSI systems.
-Which systems are the distributors approach to the problem.
-Yet the situation continues.
-Simply bizarre.
+They can hardly be bothered with doing it right; it inevitably is relegated to the least experienced individual in the dealership, is renumerated (to the dealer) the least by the manufacturer, and is generally taken the least seriously of all that goes on in the dealership, leading to safety issues, more customer dissatisfaction, and in fact more customer complaints about the new bike purchase experience than about any other single thing, by a ratio of at least five to one, as documented by the companies' own customer satisfaction monitoring programs.
+Unfortunate, but true.

 Soulless?

 Here's another significant Big Four fact.
 Consumer Reports magazine in 2013 did their first survey of motorcycle owner satisfaction, and their results rocked the industry, particularly the largest segment, the Big Four OEMs.
 Riders reported that they would rather own a machine that gave more mechanical problems yet had a "soul", than a bike with fewer issues that connected with them less emotionally.
-Consumer Report's subscribers said they prefer more quirky Harleys, BMWs, Triumphs and Ducatis over historically more dependable (by a three-to-one margin, admittedly) Hondas and Yamahas.
+That's right.
+Consumer Report's subscribers said they prefer more quirky Harleys, BMWs, Triumphs and Ducatis over historically more dependable (by a three-to-one margin) Hondas and Yamahas.
 I have written on this elsewhere.
-But it says a lot about how the Japanese have, as many say, possibly begun to "lose their way".
+But it says a lot about how the Japanese have, despite being the "800 pound gorilla" in the industry and technically often at the cutting edge, suffer some lack of relevancy in the public's perception.

 Not everything is a recall

 Another thing not well understood among the riding public is how motorcycle mechanics are paid.
 See my website for a more thorough treatment.
 But essentially, no matter the payment system, it usually comes down to some sort of incentive arrangement.
 On one hand you can appreciate how efficient that could make things.
 The mechanic isn't likely to waste time when it costs him directly.
-But the reality is, and everyone needs to consider this, the flip side is this setup almost always results in the mechanic being penalized for doing good work.
+But the reality is, this setup almost always results in the mechanic being penalized for doing good work.
 With rare exception, it comes out of the mechanic's pocket when that little bit of extra effort that will make the difference between an adequate job and an exceptional, really quality job, is discouraged monetarily.
-I suppose everything works that way in the end.
-Your medical provider uses the cheaper anesthetic instead of the one more heart-healthy, and you have to do battle with your insurance provider more often than not.
-Having my own business has done more to erase the pain and frustration of nearly a lifetime under the powersports incentive pay system than ever I imagined it would.
-Working on bikes is fun again.
-It never could be the other way, always taking it in the shorts for being the good guy.

 The ten-year rule

-Many who only recently got into vintage bikes are surprised to learn that franchised dealers almost universally have a seven- or ten-year rule.
-They won't work on machines more than 7-10 years old.
+Many who only recently got into vintage bikes are surprised to learn that powersports dealers have a ten-year rule.
+They won't work on machines more than 10 years old.
 Far from arbitrary, there are some pretty good reasons for this.
 One, the OEMs promote this tactic.
 They do that by discouraging dealer parts inventory, by every few years eliminating old parts stock at their warehouses, by not training mechanics in older models, and by quickly discontinuing various models' special tools.
 But it isn't all the OEM.
 Other reasons dealers have for not taking in older machines include a lack of dealer staff experienced in older stuff, inconsistent parts availability, and perhaps most important of all, the relatively low monetary value of a several-years-old Japanese bike that results in either its abandonment at the dealership due to the owner's lost interest or a service bill higher than the machine is worth.
-These things are very common.
-However, even suggesting a deposit before the work starts often insults the customer.
-The dealer can't win.
-And he has learned not to try.
+Vintage bike owners tend to not value a bike that cost them only a few hundred bucks to buy.

 Service manuals

 It is hard to adequately communicate how much aftermarket manuals are loathed by career mechanics.
-These books are consistently bad and the subject of much ridicule on the inside of the industry.
-When I was a dealer mechanic, even mentioning a Clymer manual was akin to admitting you had VD.
-This is not hyperbole; if anything it is an understatement.
 After leaving a career in dealerships and shifting to making a living outside them, I was absolutely gobsmacked to discover that Clymers even still existed, let alone that their use has increased.
 It simply makes me shudder.
 The factory manuals are not without fault of course.
 Two things make them less than perfect.
 One, most of the Big Fours' manuals are produced in Japan.
 As a result they depict tools that are unavailable in the west, procedures that make little sense, and often show bikes that are not even U.S. models.
 The second and possibly most significant weakness of factory manuals is that over time they have been forced by the American legal system to become legal defense documents.
-A fact.
-As manufacturers' defending themselves has taken priority over communicating practical and effective repair technique, the manuals have reflected this increasingly.
-While OEM owner's manuals are all about fifteen ways to not swallow the ignition key, service manuals are not far behind, though their tactic is simply to water down or avoid technical subjects so that they cannot be used against the manufacturers in court.
 Compare OEM manuals from the 1960s and 1970s to today's and you'll see it the change.

 Paint codes